26 Most Instagrammable Places in Barcelona

 5. Boquería Market

-Boquería Market is the city’s most popular market.
+The Boquería Market is the city’s most popular market.
 Located in Las Ramblas, there’s no excuse not to visit this market.

-Not only can you enjoy traditional tapas and food in the bars, but you’ll discover fresh ingredients and products from all over the world.
+Not only can you enjoy traditional tapas and food in the bars, but you’ll also discover fresh ingredients and products from all over the world.

 It’s the perfect place for those who love buying food souvenirs, and the best part is that you can taste many of the products before deciding to buy them.

-A great way to discover Boqueria Market is by taking a food tour.
+A great way to discover the Boqueria Market is by taking a food tour.
 The local guide will take you to the best spots in the market.

 Taking photos in the market is amazing, too.
 You can hold ice cream in front of one of the colourful fruit or chocolate stalls, take a picture at the main entrance, or simply photograph the food.